 - a.)
 Annual Health and Safety monitoring visits shall occur for all Licensed-Exempt Providers, except that licensed exempt "relative care" providers are exempt from monitoring visits. - b.)
 The monitoring visit will be treated as a resource and check in visit, where the State representative will supply the provider with materials or documents outlining child care resources available in their area such as trainings, information regarding the Child and Adult Care Food Program, age appropriate toys and books, health and safety equipment such as a first aid kit and fire extinguisher, carbon monoxide detector, safety outlet covers, and any other resource deemed necessary that is beneficial to the Providers or the children. - c.)
-Monitoring visits will be scheduled with providers in advance, on a mutually agreed date and time, if possible.
-Notwithstanding the foregoing, if a health and safety coach is present at a Provider's home for a legitimate reason other than a monitoring visit, the parties acknowledge that the coach may report any obvious monitoring violations. - d.)
+Monitoring visits will be scheduled with providers in advance, on a mutually agreed date and time, if possible. - d.)
 Through monitoring visits, the State will make reasonable efforts to assist Providers to achieve the Health and Safety standards of the Program.